loomio/loomio_help/content/user_manual/polls/outcomes/index.md

  <center><img src="share_outcome_notification.png" alt="" width="80%"></center>

- You can always hit the **X**, or press escape, if you are happy for people to encounter the outcome on their own time.
+ You can always click on the **X**, if you are happy for people to encounter the outcome on their own time.
 Outcomes, like comments, will cause a thread to indicate it is unread.